 It’s been reported that 31.5% of attacks are initiated by company insiders and employees.
 For example, the suspect in the recent Capital One hack turned out to be a former Amazon Web Service employee, who accessed the bank’s customer files which were stored on Amazon’s cloud server.

 This may come as a surprise, but faxing is actually the most secure form of communication in the business world.
 Furthermore, if your staff uses mobile devices for work or accessing accounts, you need restrictions on the information certain devices can access.

 Even if employees are wearing multiple hats and handling a variety of responsibilities, someone trustworthy should have their focus on security.
 This person doesn’t have to necessarily handle all the work, but they need to find the right services or professionals who can implement the proper updates and upgrades.

-A majority of data breaches in both big and small businesses still occur when employees unwittingly download malicious materials disguised as emails that can pass for legitimate.
+A majority of data breaches in both big and small businesses occur when employees unwittingly download malicious materials disguised as legitimate emails.
 Phishing scams are a prime example.
-So, it’s worth it to educate employees on how to distinguish between real and fake downloadable content in order to avoid more harmful attacks later on.
+So it’s worth it to educate employees on how to distinguish between real and fake downloadable content.

 Install anti-virus software and hardware, and keep it updated

 Identity thieves take advantage of company ignorance.
 Some companies fail, or often forget, to update their security software consistently and in a timely manner.
 Installing and testing a proper firewall is strongly recommended, and before downloading any files, make sure they’ve been scanned first.